Alex Hanna (research scientist): Career and research

 Hanna began working as part of the faculty of information as an assistant professor at the University of Toronto Mississauga.
 She joined Google and worked first as a technical writer and Curriculum Developer and eventually as a Senior Research Scientist on the Ethical AI team.
 Hanna left Google after her manager Timnit Gebru was fired for speaking out against the dangers of large language models.
 Hanna believed that Google and their lack of diversity practices fostered disregard for people of color.
 After Google, Hanna joined Gebru's Distributed AI Research Institute, where she currently holds the position of Director of Research.
 Hanna has published her research work in the journals Mobilization, American Behavioral Scientist, and Big Data & Society.

 Hanna's research primarily focuses on the relationship between people and technology and how it affects inequalities due to race, gender and social economic class.

 She is a senior Fellow at the Center for Applied Transgender Studies, and a current member of the Human Rights Data Analysis Group.

 In 2022, Hanna created the Alex and Demiana Hanna Pride Scholarship fund for undergraduate sociology majors, citing a desire to "[bolster] queer, trans and people of color in the discipline".

 Awards and honors

 She received the Wisconsin Alumni Association Forward Award.
-Hanna was listed by Women in AI Ethics on their100 Brilliant Women in Artificial Intelligence Ethics list in 2021.
+Hanna was listed by Women in AI Ethics on their 100 Brilliant Women in Artificial Intelligence Ethics list in 2021.